SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Tags: AoE, Environmental, Ground-Based, On-Contact

 Effects:
 This creates a dome of earth directly in front of you, with you at the edge of its radius.
 Anyone who cannot dodge is trapped inside the dome.
 The dome has 400 \+ (damage bonus)\*10 HP.

 Every 5 IC which pass, the following effects occur:
 Everyone inside the dome has their Chakra penalty increased by 1\.
 You have your Chakra penalty reduced by 1 per person inside the dome.
 The dome regains (damage bonus)\*5 HP, up to its maximum.
-You must keep one hand on the dome at all times; if you break contact the above effects ends (and cannot be reestablished), but the dome retains any HP it had at that point.
+You must keep one hand on the dome at all times; if you break contact the above effects end (and cannot be reestablished), but the dome retains any HP it had at that point.

 ### **Doryuu Jouheki \- Earth Flow Rampart**